Lanius1984/odin-landing-page/README.md

 # odin-landing-page

+Project Complete -

+All lessons on flexbox leading to this project helped prepare me well.
+I found it easy to work with and didn't need to look for help on structure to get to the end result.

+I laid out a basic structure on paper, before then creating the html to follow it.
+I then styled the content from top to bottom on the landing page.
+My initial structure proved successful and didn't require any major changes.

+Some elements are responsive and flex nicely with viewport changes.
+However as this was specifically noted to be out of scope, I did not ensure that all elements were responsive, and currently don't know the most effective way to do this.

 Odin Project Brief:

 For this project you’ll be creating an entire web page from a design we’ll provide for you.